 This service alerts the administrator in Citrix Insight Services about duplicate licenses in a Disaster Recovery (DR) environment.
 For more information about Citrix Insight Services, see Citrix Insight Services.

 The License Management Service uses product telemetry, built into the License Server, to send data to Citrix Insight Services.
 The License Management Service is not a Windows service.
 The first upload occurs approximately five minutes after the License Server first starts, or restarts, and subsequent uploads occur once a day thereafter.
-In build 24100, it’s one week after the first start, or restart and once a week thereafter.
 The schedule resets if you reinstall the License Server.
 If an upload fails, another attempt is made in 24 hours until either the upload succeeds or you disable the License Management Service.
 Citrix might use uploads to help you understand and support your license environment.
 See Use the command line to disable or enable the License Management Service.

 Your installation of the License Server constitutes your acknowledgment of the License Management Service and your consent to use the License Management Service.
 You can disable the License Management Service anytime after installation.